uninstallit/LatentVibes/README.md

 # Vibes
-A Variational Autoencoder (VAE) for sequence generation using diffusion processes to transition between latent token representations.
+A diffusion process to transition between latent token representations.